 This Is A List Of Cities That You Can Visit And Enjoy Visa-free To China

 Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Harbin, Shenyang, Dalian, Xian, Guilin, Kunming, Wuhan, Xiamen, Tianjin, Nanjing, Qingdao, Changsha, and Hangzhou.

-RELATED: A long layover in Seoul, South Korea!
+RELATED: A Night of Seoul: A Long Layover in Seoul, South Korea

 It depends on what city you’re in.
 Some allow for you to explore the whole province which some want you to stay in the administrative area of the city.

 What Do You Need To Take Advantage Of This Opportunity?